SparshAgrawal1/Debiasing-word-embeddings/README.md

 # Word Embeddings
 Word Embeddings are one of the most popular representationof document vocabulary in Natural Language Processing.
 They are capable of capturingcontext of a word in a document, semantic similarity, relation with other words.[5]They are vector representations of words in a multidimensional space and are widelyused in NLP to relate words to vector.
 These vectors are then used to improve modelsto give better accuracy.

+# About the project
+In this project we proposed a methodology to debias the word embeddings from bias(Gender) present

+## In order to run the script
 Download the word embeddings from the links given in respective folders and copy that files into their respective folders.
 Rename the embedding name and location in the code depending upon on which embeddings you want to use.